hugorbarbosa/cpp-project-template/doc/code-quality-tools.md

-# Tools
+# Code quality tools

-This project uses many tools commonly utilized in a C++ project.
+This project uses many code quality tools commonly utilized in a C++ project.
 This document describes in more detail some of those tools.

 ## Table of contents